 My expertise includes:

-- explorative research on how people interact with technology, on users’ needs and practices in everyday life contexts;
+- exploratory research on how people interact with technology, on users’ needs and practices in everyday life contexts;

 - translation of users’ needs and desires into requirements to inform the design;

 - lean and rapid formative evaluation for UX iterative improvement;

-- experimental design, supervision and execution of user studies, and data collection and analysis, also for long-term and large-scale summative evaluations of technologies.
+- experimental design, supervision and execution of user studies; data collection, statistical/qualitative analysis, also for long-term and large-scale summative evaluations of technologies.

 As a researcher, I focused on the understanding of cognitive, psychological and social processes of technology appropriation and interaction, on the study of socio-technical systems in organizational contexts, computer-mediated communication and online collaborative activity, behaviour change for improving quality of life and sustainability, smart interfaces and interaction.

 The views and opinions expressed in this website are my own and do not represent those of people, institutions or organizations I may or may not be associated with, in professional or personal capacity, unless explicitly stated.